finaldie/skull/README.md

 ### Create a skull project
 [![skull demo 1](http://g.recordit.co/6yGrVG7i0s.gif)]()

+**Notes:**
-**Notes:** By default, the new module with a example code which is used for echo-back message
+ * By default, the new module with a example code which is used for echo-back message
+ * Above creation is for C++ module, type `py` in language selection step if you want

 ### Play with skull
 [![skull demo 2](http://g.recordit.co/vSON9N6nuV.gif)]()